 Aaron D. Gansky (Founding Editor, Fiction) completed his M.F.A degree in Creative Writing at the prestigious Antioch University of Los Angeles in 2009.
 The low-residency program he attended is rated as one of the top five in the nation.
 He is the author of several short stories, including An Affair to Forget, three novels, and co-writer of one.
 He is currently working on a Young Adult modern fantasy series.
 He has been a contributing writer for Christian Devotions.
 His non-fiction has been published in Spirit and Heart: A Devotional Journey and on Annotation Nation.
 He is a loving father and husband, and earns a paycheck by teaching American Literature and Creative Writing in California.
 His blog on the craft of fiction can be found here.

 Heather Luby (Managing Editor, Fiction Editor) is really nothing more than a girl from the Ozark Mountains that grew up with dreams of writing stories.
-Her work has appeared in Word Riot, LITnIMAGE, WIPs, Bartleby Snopes, Halfway Down the Stairs, Travel by the Books, and Annotation Nation.
-She is an Associate Editor with The Splinter Generation and a Creative Writing Instructor with St. Louis Community College.
+Her work has appeared in Word Riot, LITnIMAGE, WIPs, Bartleby Snopes, Emerge Literary Journal, Halfway Down the Stairs, Travel by the Books, and Annotation Nation.
+She is a Creative Writing Instructor with St. Louis Community College.
 Heather has an MFA from Antioch University Los Angeles and her novel Laws of Motion is represented by Bill Contardi of Brandt and Hochman Literary Agents.
 When not conversing with the characters of her imagination, she can found wrangling two willful and beautiful daughters around the suburbs of St. Louis, MO.

 Lee Stoops (Fiction Editor) grew up building forts, disappearing into wilderness, and telling stories around campfires.
 With an MFA from Antioch University, he writes and teaches in the Rocky Mountains of south central Idaho.
 His work has appeared in Bartleby Snopes, Writer’s Digest, Annotation Nation, The Provo Orem Word, and other places.
 Read more at www.leestoops.com.